How Real Estate Builds Wealth

 When you purchase an investment property, you need to know two things.
 First, how much you’re likely to bring in from rent based on what similar properties in the area are renting for.
 And second, what your total monthly expenses will be.
 Think about your mortgage, property taxes, insurance, maintenance, and property management fees.

 Buy an investment property that you are sure will bring in a higher rent than your sum total of expenses, right now.
 Don’t buy on speculation unless you can afford to be wrong.
+And don't forget to make sure you have great homeowner's insurance right from the start - here's a comprehensive guide of your top options in Spokane.

 Appreciation Over Time